 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where thorutite typically forms.
+Look in granite pegmatites country, the host setting where thorutite typically forms.
 If you start seeing quartz, feldspar, biotite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive habit, so train your eye for that shape before scanning the outcrop.